vstechapps/fullstack-accelerate/docs/ai/gen-ai/index.md

 ## 🚀 Getting Started with Gen AI

-To begin working with Generative AI in your fullstack projects:
+To begin working with Generative AI in your projects:

 1. **🏗️ Choose a Platform**: Consider using established platforms like OpenAI, Google AI, or open-source alternatives
 2. **🔌 Understand APIs**: Learn how to integrate AI services into your applications